rbhughes/pg_ppdm/readme.md

 ---
 ### Quick Start

-1. Ensure that postgresql\bin stuff is in the PATH:
+1. Ensure that postgresql\bin stuff is in your PATH:
 `C:\dev\PostgreSQL\9.5\bin`
 2. Clone this repo (assume c:\dev here):
 `git clone https://github.com/rbhughes/pg_ppdm.git`
-3. CD to the creation scripts folder:
+3. cd to the creation scripts folder for your preferred PPDM version:
 `cd c:/dev/pg_ppdm/postgres_39`
 4. Run these commands after logging in to psql thusly:
 `psql -U postgres`